Summary: in this tutorial, you’ll learn how to use the SQL BETWEEN

 clause of the SELECT

-to select rows whose value of a column is within a specific range.
+to select rows whose values of a column are within a specific range.

 We’ll use the employees